Home » Turtle Care Blog » What Size Filter for Baby Turtle Tank? Complete Beginner Guide

 Even a 2 inch hatchling can make a tank cloudy within days.
 Baby turtles eat high protein food, produce heavy waste, and grow much faster than most people expect.
 If your filter is too weak, you will constantly deal with cloudy water, bad smells, and unstable water quality.

 Let’s fix that properly.
 As turtles grow, they require stronger filtration systems and larger tanks.
-You can see a complete example of a properly arranged turtle habitat in this guide.
+For a full breakdown, check this guide on Turtle Tank Filtration.

 Why Baby Turtles Still Need Strong Filtration